MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_DEMO.md

 31. In the **UnitTestingExample - Microsoft Visual Studio** window, In **Solution Explorer**, under **ProductsWebsite**, expand **Controllers**, and then click **ProductController.cs**.

-32. In the **ProductController.cs** code window, locate the following code:
+32. In the **ProductController.cs** code window, select the following code:
 ```cs
     var product = products.Where(p => p.Id != id).FirstOrDefault();
 ```